Smart-Mosque-Monitoring-System/MosquEase-Mobile/README.md

 ## How do I use it?
 <a name="howtouse"></a>
 Currently, MosquEase is in alpha development and only supports one mosque location.
 However, you can build and run the app locally using Expo.
 There are some prequisites however, ensure you have [Node.js](https://nodejs.org/en) and npm installed on your system.
-If you already have it, here's how you can build your own Unwind application.
+If you already have it, here's how you can build your own MosquEase application.

 Clone this repository by using this command: